ScottHYoung/SmartPoker/README.txt

 To Do:

-- Figure out why random.shuffle is producing same results
+- Get rid of turnOrder (replace with id and isInGame, isInHand)
-- Finish nextAction() function
+- Finish nextAction() function:
-- Finish State.decisionOptions()
+	- Process actions
-- Finish State.isValidDecision()
+		- Check (nothing)
-- Add part for raising in basicInterface
-- Setup basic terminal interface for play
+		- Call (xfer money)
+		- Raise (xfer money)
+		- Fold (switch to !isInHand)
+		- Forfeit (switch to !isInGame & !isInHand)
+	- Determine if hand is still going, and if not, redistribute pots to winner and endHand()
+	- Increment active player
+	- Determine if betting round has ended, and nextBettingRound()

 - Add AI class